 Priced as a 2 gal, select 3 gal. using the drop-down box.

 2 gal churn measures 8-1/4" wide at the bottom, 7-1/4" at the top and 12" tall.

 3 gal churn measures 9" wide at the bottom, 7-1/2" at the top and 14" tall.

 Churns come with a lid and wooden dasher.
 The 3 gallon has a 27 3/4" long handle and the 2 gallon has a 21 1/4" handle.

 Microwave, oven, and dishwasher safe.
 The pottery is durable and functional for everyday use.

-  Standard blue stripe is usually ready to ship within two weeks.
+The standard blue stripe is usually ready to ship within 2-3 weeks.
 The stock is sometimes limited and may take 3-4 weeks to ship.
-Plain white and personalized items are custom made per order and may take 3-4 weeks to ship.
+Plain white and personalized items are custom made per order and may take 3-6 weeks to ship.

 Because pottery is hand turned dimensions may vary slightly.
 Stoneware pottery may also develop small imperfections during the firing and glazing process.
 All food contact surfaces are inspected for such imperfections before shipping.
 The outside may have imperfections that add to the character of the stoneware.

 Lids on stoneware pottery are made just like the old ones and then fired.
 In order to fire them, some of the bottom is left unglazed where they will sit in the kiln.
 This is normal so they do not stick during the process.
 The original lids were made the same as you can see on antique crocks and churns.